erutan/sierra-conditions/content/conditions/roads.md

 ## Yosemite

 Longer term conditions and changes are listed [on their Current Conditions page](https://www.nps.gov/yose/planyourvisit/conditions.htm).
+There is a separate page for [Tioga and Glacier Point Roads Plowing Updates](https://www.nps.gov/yose/planyourvisit/tioga.htm).

 For more up to date information call 209/372-0200 (press 1 then 1) for a pre-recordded message of the most up-to-date conditions.